antoine rey

 Pictures and drawing © Morgane Givelet

-Building on our design pillars, I progressively determined our core features:
+Building on our design pillars, I progressively determined our core features:- an accessible moveset reminiscent of flying a kite

 - a linear progression, relying on spatial orientation

-- a musical build-up reacting to the player's actions and nurturing a state of flow
+- a musical build-up, reacting to the player's actions and nurturing a state of flow

 - panoramic camera movements, which help pace and narrate the experience